Management Promotion of Fair Operating Practices

 Code of Practice

 The Japan Pharmaceutical Manufacturers Association (JPMA), of which Mitsubishi Tanabe Pharma is a member company, put the JPMA Code of Practice into effect in 2013.
-This establishes behavioral standards that must be observed by the executives and employees of the member companies in their interactions with researchers, healthcare professionals, patient organizations, wholesalers, etc. In response, the Company established and put into effect the Mitsubishi Tanabe Pharma Corporation Code of Practice.
-All executives and employees of the Company and Group companies in Japan are required to follow this code not only in promotion endeavors designed for healthcare professionals, medical institutions, and others, but also in all other corporate activities, including testing and R&D, information provision activities, cooperation with patient organizations, and relationships with wholesalers.
-Overseas Group companies comply with the codes of each country based on the International Federation of Pharmaceutical Manufacturers and Associations' Code of Practice (IFPMA Code).
+This establishes behavioral standards that must be observed by the executives and employees of the member companies in their interactions with researchers, healthcare professionals, patient organizations, wholesalers, etc. In response, the Company established and put into effect the Mitsubishi Tanabe Pharma Corporation Code of Practice (Japanese language only).
+All executives and employees of the Company and Group companies in Japan are required to follow this code not only in promotion endeavors designed for healthcare professionals, medical institutions, and others, but also in all other corporate activities, including testing and R&D, information provision activities for persons other than healthcare professionals, cooperation with patient organizations, and relationships with wholesalers.
+Overseas Group companies comply with the codes of each country based on the International Federation of Pharmaceutical Manufacturers and Associations’ Code of Practice (IFPMA Code).

 - Applicable to all Company executives and employees

-- Officers and employees of Group companies must also comply with this code
+- Executives and employees of Group companies must also comply with this code

 Appropriate Promotion Activities Initiatives